rolandyuwy/tp/docs/DeveloperGuide.md

 **MSS**

-1. User inputs a food item.
+1. User requests to add a food item.
-2. System reads the input and adds the food item.
+2. SimplyKitchen displays changes to the food inventory.
     Use case ends.

 **Extensions**

 * 1a.
-System detects an error in the user's input.
+SimplyKitchen detects an error in the user's input.

    * 1a1.
-System displays an error message.
+SimplyKitchen displays an error message and prompts the user to enter a correct input.

    * 1a2.
-User re-enters the food item to be added again.
+User enters a new food item.

    * 1a3.
-System checks the user’s new input.
+SimplyKitchen checks the user’s new input.

-     Repeat step 1a. until the user’s input is correct.
+     Steps 1a1-1a2 are repeated until the data entered are correct.

      Use case resumes from step 2.